Introduction

 First Commemorative Issue

 1st March 1942.
 This is a set of four stamps recess printed on watermarked (see below) "granite" paper by the Manchukuo Postal Administration Office, Hsinking.
-Designs 2f and 4f by Hirozo Oya and the 10f and 20f by Yoai Ota.
+Designs 2f and 4f Yutaka Yoshida; 10f Hirozo Oya and 20f Yoai Ohta.
 Note - copies of the 2f are said to exist that are offset printed, the printing appears sharper and more legible.
-Both the 10f and 20f appear to have been printed on yellow paper but, in fact, the paper is white with a yellow ground applied by litho prior to the design (see the 20f example below).
-A presentation booklet exists for this issue (see below).
+Both the 10f and 20f appear to have been printed on yellow paper but, in fact, the paper is white with a yellow ground applied by litho prior to the design (see an example here).
+A presentation booklet exists for this issue (see below) and at the same time the Post Office produced two official postcards and these can be seen here.

 The stamps had two slogans these appeared on the right margin of values 2f, 4f and 10f, and on the top margin of the 20f.
 These instructed "write clearly the name and address of sender and recipient" and, "wrap perfectly so things go through the mail safely".